-Top 10 Advertising Books You Must Read
+Top 10 Advertising Books You Should Have Read By 2022

 In 2020, the advertising industry's global revenue was 578 billion US dollars.
 During a pandemic, the industry generated this number.
 This statistic alone illustrates the extent of ads and why individuals should study advertising literature and choose a career in advertising.